Key Takeaways

 Benefits of Breast Reduction Surgery

-• Improve mobility and quality of life
+- Improve mobility and comfortability

-• Reduced breast size opens a wide range of wardrobe options for you!
+- Reduced breast size opens a wide range of wardrobe options for you

-Can Large breast Cause Breathing Problems?
+Can Large Breasts Cause Breathing Problems?

 Large breasts can also cause breathing problems for women.
 This is because the weight of the breasts compresses the lungs and prevents them from expanding all the way.
-This often leads to shortness of breath and difficulty breathing.After breast reduction surgery, many women find that their breathing ability improves.
+This often leads to shortness of breath and difficulty breathing.
+After breast reduction surgery, many women find that their breathing ability improves.
 This is because breast reduction reduces their breasts so their lungs are less compressed.
 In fact, many women find that they can breathe easier after surgery.

 Breast Reduction with Dr Mark Doyle